maudinski/SwapDCT/README.md

 # SwapDCT
-A higher capacity modification of the Swap DCT algorithm for steganography
+A higher capacity modification of the Swap DCT algorithm for steganography, as described by Kavitha and Murugan (2007)